Includes rules for all 50 states

 Why Use Small Claims Court?

-The purpose of small claims court is to hear lawsuits involving modest amounts of money without long delays and formal rules of evidence.
+Small claims court aims to hear lawsuits involving modest amounts of money without long delays and formal rules of evidence.
 Lawyers are prohibited in some states, including Michigan and California, but are allowed in most.
 However, the limited dollar amounts involved usually make it economically unwise to hire a lawyer, and disputes are typically presented directly by the people involved.

 CAUTION

-There are three significant advantages of small claims court:
+Several significant advantages of small claims court include the following:

-• You get to prepare and present your case without having to pay a lawyer more than your claim is worth.
+• You can present your case without paying a lawyer more than your claim is worth.

-• Filing, preparing, and presenting a small claims case is relatively easy.
-The complicated legal forms and language found in other courts are kept to a minimum.
-To start your lawsuit, you need only fill out a few lines on a simple form (for example, “Defendant owes me the sum of $4,000 because the 2014 Neon he sold me on January 1, 2022, in supposedly ‘excellent condition,’ died less than a mile from the car lot”).
+• Filing, organizing, and representing yourself in a small claims case is relatively easy.
+The complicated legal forms and language found in other courts are minimal.
+To start your lawsuit, you need only fill out a few lines on a simple form (for example, “Defendant owes me the sum of $4,000 because the 2014 Impala he sold me on January 1, 2024 in supposedly ‘excellent condition’ died less than a mile from the car lot”).

-• You can talk to the judge in plain English without any legal jargon when you get to court.
+• You aren’t required to use legal jargon and can talk to the judge in plain English when you get to court.

 • Small claims court doesn’t take long.
-Most disputes are heard in court within two or three months from the complaint filing.
-The hearing itself seldom takes more than 15 minutes.
-The judge announces a decision either right there in the courtroom or mails it within a few days.
+The court clerk will set a trial date within two or three months after you file your claim.
+The hearing will likely take 15 minutes or less, and the judge will announce a decision immediately or mail it to you within a few days.

 Will Small Claims Work for You?

 Below are checklists of issues plaintiffs and defendants should consider at this initial stage.
-The chapters that follow address each area in more detail and include targeted advice for both sides.
+The following chapters address each area in more detail and include targeted advice for both sides.

 Initial Stage Questions for a Plaintiff

 1. Do you have a good case?
-That is, can you establish or prove everything required by the law (elements) to win your claim?
+Can you establish or prove everything the law requires (the “elements” of the action) to win your claim?
 (See Chapters 2 and 14–22.)

 2. How much is your claim worth?
-If the value is more than the small claims maximum, do you wish to waive the excess and still use small claims court?
+If the value is more than the small claims maximum, are you okay with waiving the excess and proceeding with small claims court?
 (See Chapter 4.)

 3. Have you made a reasonable effort to contact the other party and settle the case?
 (See Chapter 6.)